A Guide To Chilli Peppers

 What are chilli peppers?

-Chilli peppers are the fruits of Capsicum pepper plants, which belong to the nightshade family, along with tomatoes and tobacco.
+Chilli peppers are the fruits of Capsicum pepper plants, which belong to the nightshade family, along with tomatoes and eggplants.
 They burn our tongues, make us sweat and bring tears to our eyes, but they’re still eaten by a quarter of the earth’s population every single day in countries across the globe.

 Native to tropical South America, chillis are widely cultivated in warm climates around the world and vary greatly in colour, size, heat and flavour.
-There are approximately 4,000 varieties of chilli peppers and their main purpose is to turn up the heat and add flavour and depth to a variety of dishes, mainly curries, stews and stir-fries.
+There are approximately 4,000 varieties of chillies and their main purpose is to turn up the heat and add flavour and depth to a variety of dishes, mainly curries, stews and stir-fries.
 But they can also be used to cut through the richness of chocolate, infuse heat to marinades and dry rubs, liven up a salad and add spice to eggs, jam, sauces and even cocktails.

-Why do chillies burn?
+Why are chillies hot?

-Many people reach for a glass of water to try and lessen the burn, but it simply spreads the fiery chemical around your mouth and makes it even worse.
-That’s why you’re best off drinking a glass of milk or eating ice-cream or another dairy product like yoghurt.
+Many people reach for a glass of water to try and lessen the burn, but it simply spreads the fiery chemical around their mouth and makes it even worse.
+That’s why people are best off drinking a glass of milk or eating ice cream, or another dairy product like yoghurt.
 Containing casein, they remove capsaicin from your flaming tongue.

 All hail the chilli pepper